RainbowMiner/RainbowMiner/README.md

 - ThermalLimit: in °C, set to 0, if you do not want this to be changed
 - MemoryClockBoost: in MHz, set to "*", if you do not want this to be changed
 - CoreClockBoost: in MHz, set to "*", if you do not want this to be changed
+- LockVoltagePoint: in µV set to "*", if you do not want this to be changed or "0", if voltagePoint should be unlocked

 ## CREDITS